 Grey Sauble Conservation is a community-based environmental agency which owns and manages 11,734 hectares (28,995 acres) of some of the most scenic and environmentally sensitive lands in Grey and Bruce Counties.

-The fees collected for parking go towards trail & grounds maintenance and protection as well as tax payments for the 28,000 acres of natural areas that we own in Grey & Bruce Counties.
-They also contribute to facilities such as washrooms, bridges, parking areas and pavilions.
+Parking fees contribute to trail & grounds maintenance and protection, as well as tax payments for the 28,000 acres of natural areas that we own in Grey & Bruce Counties.
+They also go to ammenities such as washrooms, bridges, parking areas and pavilions.

 GSCA owns and manages 11,734 hectares (28,995 acres) of land throughout its 3,191 square kilometre (1,983 square mile) jurisdiction.